Odour of sanctity

-The odour of sanctity (also spelled odor), according to the Catholic Church, is commonly understood to mean a specific scent (often compared to flowers) that emanates from the bodies of saints, especially from the wounds of stigmata.
+The odour of sanctity, according to both the Catholic Church and the Eastern Orthodox Church, is commonly understood to mean a specific scent (often compared to flowers) that emanates from the bodies of saints, especially from the wounds of stigmata.
 These saints are called myroblytes while the exudation itself is referred to as myroblysia or myroblytism.

 Meanings

 The odour of sanctity can be understood to mean two things: